HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

-The second Wolter optics system is used as an objective lens and it is located 23.5 m from the moderator (considering its middle point).
-Its focal lengths, aperture-to-objective (LC) and objective-to-detector (LD), are 8 m and 6 m, respectively, resulting in a (de)magnification M = 0.75.
-As such, the beam spot size on the detector center is expected to be 3 mm in diameter.
-The objective lens consists of 25 nested paired elliptical and hyperbolic (E-H) sections, 0.9 m and 0.82 m in length, respectively (1.72 m total length).
-Its maximum radius is 10~cm, allowing it to collect the full divergence coming from the aperture (i.e., from the condenser).
-The E-H mirrors are also coated supermirror of m = 3.0, however, this is subject to optimization.
+The second Wolter optics system is used as an objective lens and it is located 23.5\,m from the moderator (considering its middle point).
+Its focal lengths, aperture-to-objective and objective-to-detector, are 8\,m and 6\,m, respectively, resulting in a (de)magnification $M$\,=\,0.75.
+As such, the beam spot size on the detector center is expected to be 3\,mm in diameter.
+The objective lens consists of 25 nested paired elliptical and hyperbolic (E-H) sections, 0.9\,m and 0.82\,m in length, respectively (1.72\,m total length).
+Its maximum radius is 10\,cm, allowing it to collect the full divergence coming from the aperture (i.e., from the condenser).
+The E-H mirrors are also coated supermirror of $m$\,=\,3.0, however, this is subject to optimization.
 The sample is placed between the objective lens and the detector.
-Different positions are possible with corresponding impact on illuminated sample size (beam size), Q-range, and resolution.
+Different positions are possible with corresponding impact on illuminated sample size (beam size), $Q$-range, and resolution.
 A bandwidth double-disk chopper is placed right after the bunker wall and the slit of the focusing position, at 16 m.
 An additional pair of choppers can be placed before the objective lens to suppress frame overlap.
-The position sensitive detector is considered to have a surface area of 3x3 m$^2$ and is placed at a fixed position matching the focal point of the E-H optics, at 29.5~m from the moderator.
-As in the case of ConvSANS there is no assumption of specific detector technology, however a pixel size of 0.3~cm is used for subsequent Q and Q-resolution calculations.
+The position sensitive detector is considered to have a surface area of 3\,$\times$\,3\,m$^2$ and is placed at a fixed position matching the focal point of the E-H optics, at 29.5\,m from the moderator.
+As in the case of ConvSANS there is no assumption of specific detector technology.

 The spectrum on the detector position with all choppers open can be seen in \cref{fig:WOFSANS_intensity}.
 Due to the focusing of the instrument, this is equivalent to the intensity at the sample regardless of position (when neglecting losses from air scattering).
-The WOF-SANS instrument shows higher sensitivity to the size of the moderator, partly due to the use of a parabolic section that performs better with larger sources.
+The WOF-SANS instrument shows higher sensitivity to the size of the moderator, attributed to the use of a parabolic section that performs better with larger sources.